rex-9/rex-9/README.md

 Now training in Microverse to become a professional developer. 😎 The stacks I learned in Microverse are **JavaScript**, **React** and **Ruby on Rails**. 📚

-I do have **Python** experiences in Machine Learning in my University days. 👾
+I do have **Python** experience in Machine Learning in my University days. 👾

 I am thrilled to have junior and mid level opportunies... 🤗